nayere6342/apcsa-freedom-project/tool/learning-log.md

 ### Section #&: (11/18/25)

 One thing I have been trying to learn is better understanding the syntax of phython since I have been trying to learn it.
 It's kinda easy for me as of now, like I know how to write class in phython which can be a useful tool for me in the game.
 Which I used for my last game using just class.
-So here is the code to know how class work in phython
+So here is the code to know how class work in phython;

 ```py
 class MyClass: